syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-PDF-Conformance.md

 {% endtabs %}

-## PDF to PDF/A-1b conversion
+## PDF to PDF/A conversion

-An existing PDF document can be converted to PDF/A-1b conformance document, by setting the [Conformance](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_Conformance) value in the [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) to ```Pdf_A1B``` of  [PdfConformanceLevel](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfConformanceLevel.html).
-Refer the below code snippet to achieve the same.
+An existing PDF document can be converted to PDF/A conformance document, by setting the [Conformance](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html#Syncfusion_Pdf_Parsing_PdfLoadedDocument_Conformance) value in the [PdfLoadedDocument](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Parsing.PdfLoadedDocument.html) to ```Pdf_A1B```,```pdf_A2B```, and ```pdf_A3B``` of  [PdfConformanceLevel](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.PdfConformanceLevel.html).
+Refer to the following code sample to achieve the same.

+N> To convert the existing PDF to PDF/A conformance document in .NET Core, you need to include the Syncfusion.Pdf.Imaging.Portable assembly reference in the .NET Core project.

 {% tabs %}